Aryan4433/Aryan4433/README.md

 - 👋 Hi, I’m @Aryan4433
 - 💡 I am an Aspiring Data Scientist from India.
-- 🏫 I’m currently pursuing my graduation in Bachelor of Computer Application
+- 📖 I’m completed my graduation in Bachelor of Computer Application
-- 📖 Currently doing Post Graduation in Data Science.
+- 🏫 Currently i'm purusing my Masters in Master of Science in Data Science
 - 👷‍♀️ I’m working on multiple datasets on Kaggle to enhance my Data Science Skills.
 - 🌱 Exploring Technical Content Writing.
 - 💞️ I’m looking to collaborate on data analysis and data visualization